donbonifacio/blog/content/post/leveling-up-developers.md

 need to write something.
 We should take time in properly explaining those _whys_ so that other people can understand our reasoning.

-> My mantra for remote teams is: "What is not written does not exist"". -
+> My mantra for remote teams is: "What is not written does not exist". -
 > [Interview with João
 > Cavalheiro](/post/manager-interview-joao-cavalheiro/)